open-socialism/open-socialism-site/assess-dc/metrics/wealth-equality.md

 ## Minimum Wages

-Typically there are minimum wages and slavery is not possible so at least people who can work and aren't stuck in a cycle of homelessness can get a reasonable amount of money to live.
+Typically there are minimum wages and slavery is not possible so at least most people can get enough to live.

 ## The Result